jaantollander/masters-thesis/content/40_results.md

 We could not perform reliable analysis on the monitoring data from the initial monitoring client and had to discard it.
 Furthermore, the data quality issue prevented us from developing a reliable, automated analysis and visualization of the real-time monitoring data.
 Also, we could not correlate file system usage with slowdowns because were not able to gather enough reliable data after having to dicard the initial data.
-In Subsection \ref{entries-and-issues}, we discuss these issues and investigate the entries of raw Jobstats data from a two-hour sample.
+In Subsection \ref{entries-and-issues}, we discuss issues related to entry identifiers and investigate the entry identifiers from a large sample of consecutive Jobstats outputs.

-Later, we obtained new data from the modified monitoring client that we could analyze more reliably.
+Later, we obtained new data from the modified monitoring client.
 However, due to the nature of the issue, we had to discard some of the obtained data.
-The remaining data seems reliable, but there is no way to ensure its integrity.
+The remaining data seems plausible.
 We use this data to derive insights for future work.
 Regarding the research questions from Section \ref{introduction}, the data indicates that we can identify users who perform more file system operations than others on the cluster, often orders of magnitude more.
 However, the data quality issues reduce the reliability of the identification.

-As a demonstration, we present different aspects of data from compute nodes for 24 hours of 2022-10-27.
+As a demonstration, we present different aspects of data from compute nodes taken at 2-minute intervals for 24 hours of 2022-10-27.
 We omitted data from login and utility nodes in this analysis due to a lack of time to verify the correctness of the data.
 Subsection \ref{counters-and-rates} shows raw counter values and computed rates of three jobs to illustrate different I/O patterns.
-In Subsection \ref{total-rates}, we show the total rates of each operation for each Lustre target to visualize larger-scale I/O patterns across the whole data set.
+In Subsections \ref{total-rates-for-mdts} and \ref{total-rates-for-osts}, we show the total rates of each operation for each Lustre target to visualize larger-scale I/O patterns across the whole data set.
-Finally, Subsection \ref{components-of-total-rates} shows the components of a single total rate on a specific Lustre target to demonstrate how single user can perform the majority of the total load of given file system operation.
+Finally, Subsection \ref{components-of-total-rates} shows how fine-grained measurements allow us to break total rate down into its components.
+Then we demonstrate how single user can perform the majority of the total load of given file system operation.

 ## Entries and issues